Ariskrisen/ArtifactPlugin/README.md

 **How it works:**
 1. Get a bag: `/artifact bag 2`
-2. Put artifacts inside via Shift+RightClick or drag & drop
+2. Put artifacts inside via drag & drop
 3. Put the bag in your hotbar
 4. All artifacts inside work passively!

 ## License

 This project is licensed under the MIT License.

----

-Made with ❤️ for Minecraft servers